oblakeerickson/blog/now.md

 Here is what I'm currently focusing on:

- - Heading to Singapore for the yearly Discourse Team meetup!
+ - Going to the gym most weekdays
+ - Eating less carbs
+ - Finding time for deliberate practice

-<small>Updated: 20180919</small>
+<small>Updated: 20181028</small>